okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 After you've created your app integration in your Okta org, the next step is to configure your app and org to support the use case that you're implementing.

-* For a basic password factor use case, see [Set up your Okta org for a password factor only use case](#set-up-your-okta-org-for-a-password-factor-only-use-case)
+* For a basic password factor only use case, see [Set up your Okta org for a password factor only use case](#set-up-your-okta-org-for-a-password-factor-only-use-case)
+* For a password-optional use case, see [Set up your Okta org for a password-optional use case](#set-up-your-okta-org-for-a-password-optional-use-case)
 * For a multifactor use case, see [Set up your Okta org for a multifactor use case](#set-up-your-okta-org-for-a-multifactor-use-case)
 * For a social sign-in use case, see [Set up your Okta org for a social IdP use case](#set-up-your-okta-org-for-a-social-idp-use-case)